Best bikepacking bags 2023: A buyer's guide for multi-day adventures

 Yes, frame, seat and bar bags aren't the only way for you to carry your gear on a bikepacking trip.

-Having a small bag that you can gain easy access to while on the bike can be a game changer in terms of not having to dismount, which is easier said than done when you have a fully laden bike to balance, and you can simply reach in while on the move for food, and electrical items.
+Having a small bag that you can gain easy access to while on the bike can be a game changer in terms of not having to dismount, which is easier said than done when you have a fully laden bike to balance, and you can simply reach in while on the move for food or electrical items.

-Snack pouch bags can be really versatile, often with velcro straps meaning you can fit them to almost any bike.
+Snack pouch bags can be very versatile, often with Velcro straps meaning you can fit them to almost any bike.
 If you don't want to wear anything with pockets on a short blast or you are looking for extra storage on a week-long trip, these little bags can make a big difference.

-The obvious alternatives to bags strapped to your frame are to cantilever them over your wheels in the form of panniers.
+The obvious alternative to bags strapped to your frame is to cantilever them over your wheels in the form of panniers.
 These will significantly increase your carrying capacity, but that in turn will slow your progress.

 If you have a bike intended for touring or bikepacking, you might find the forks come with leg mounts for extra bottle cages, and there are also after-market options that allow you to clamp on additional mounts.
 These immediately give you increased carrying capacity, either for water or an extra bag.